OpenVisualCloud/Media-Transport-Library/doc/usdt.md

 # USDT

 In eBPF, User Statically-Defined Tracing (USDT) probes bring the flexibility of kernel trace points to user-space applications.
-IMTL provide USDT support by the SystemTap's API and the collection of DTRACE_PROBE() macros to help troubleshoot your applications in production with minimal runtime overhead.
+MTL provide USDT support by the SystemTap's API and the collection of DTRACE_PROBE() macros to help troubleshoot your applications in production with minimal runtime overhead.

 ## 1. Build